 New Orleans, Louisiana

-102.3 WHIV FM is a program of The New Orleans Society for Infectious Disease Awareness (NOSIDA), which was established in 2009 by local activist and infectious diseases physician Dr. MarkAlain Dery.
+FM 102.3 WHIV-LP is a program of The New Orleans Society for Infectious Disease Awareness (NOSIDA), which was established in 2009 by local activist and infectious diseases physician Dr. MarkAlain Dery.
 NOSIDA's focus is to raise awareness about HIV and other infectious diseases through music.
 Such illnesses are completely preventable, yet disproportionately affect disadvantaged and marginalized populations.
 NOSIDA received its non-profit status in 2010.

 Topics on this grassroots radio station range from health as a human right to workers rights to reproductive rights and from Islam in the Crescent City to the Haitian community in New Orleans.
 There are also many local musicians that showcase a wide array of eclectic sounds.

 We are WHIV.
-We honor independent voices. #EndAllWars
+We honor independent voices.
+We are social justice radio. #EndAllWars